-Meet the early stage founder community at TC Early Stage 2021 – TechCrunch
+Meet the early-stage founder community at TC Early Stage 2021 – TechCrunch

 Building a startup is never easy, especially when you’re in the early innings and navigating a huge learning curve.
 Education, support and sage advice are arguably as essential to startup success as fundraising.
-Find all that — and connect with your early founder community — at TC Early Stage 2021.
+Find all that — and connect with your early-founder community — at TC Early Stage 2021.

 We’re hosting two of these virtual bootcamps designed for early-stage startup founders and open to investors, later-stage founders and other startup enthusiasts.
 Early Stage part one focuses on operations and fundraising takes place on April 1-2 and Early Stage part two focusing on marketing, PR and fundraising runs July 8-9.
 This is not a lather, rinse, repeat scenario, folks.
 Each event features a distinct lineup of startup experts, topics, workshops and interactive Q&As.